didghwns0514/didghwns0514/README.md

 I am Korean.<br/>
 I graduated SungKyunKwan University of Information department.<br/>
 I majored in Electronics and Electric Engineering. <br/>
-I am currently an Embedded Engine System developer in Vitesco technologies using C language.<br/>
 I am interested in learning Front-End, Back-End, ML, AI and would 💖 to grow my knowledge in these Technologies.<br/>

 </div>